CCNUZFW/PV-Multi-Defect/README.md

       doi = {10.3390/electronics12030561},<br>
       copyright = {http://creativecommons.org/licenses/by/3.0/},<br>
       }<br>
----

-Research work based on this database has been submitted to 'Electronics', and the manuscript is titled "GBH-YOLOv5: Ghost convolution with BottleneckCSP and tiny target prediction Head incorporating YOLOv5 for PV paneldefect detection"

 ### Description of the file structure
 The JPEGImages folder holds the image files and the Annotations folder holds the label files.